 I spent about three days (spaced out) working on this DIY project.
 Mainly because my sis lives an hour away.
 You have to factor in drying time too.
 Don’t rush it.
 Make sure your primer is completely dry as well as the paint before you attempt the second coat.

 Was it worth it?

 Absolutely, 100% YES.
 The change is unreal.
 I can’t wait to show you the finished room because she recently got a new light fixture.
 That dated brown light needed to go out to pasture with the ducks!
-It looks like a whole new room and it’s only paint.
+It looks like a whole new room and it’s only painted.
 For the paint, she chose Sherwin Williams Sea Salt.
 It’s such a gorgeous blue-green color and I used an off the shelf white paint for under the chair rail.
 The contrast is perfect.

 My favorite part of her new dining room other than “no ducks” is the red accent color she has from the chairs and art.
 An unexpected bright spot of color in an otherwise neutral room.
 Can you believe the difference??
 And it’s just paint!
 You need patience and some time.
 If you already have some supplies, it’s not terribly expensive either.Don’t think you need a complete gut job to transform a space.
 And even though takes a bit of DIY skill, it’s possible for most people.
 Does it have to be perfect?
 No. But when you think of the money you’ll save by doing it yourself, it’s worth the time and effort.
 Painting wallpaper is an upgrade that makes a huge difference!

 And be sure to sign up for the email list!
 I also built my sis a farmhouse dining room table – check out how easy it was here!

 Pin for later!

 For more DIY Projects, check out these posts! (click on any pic for details)